KlausAschenbrenner/KAOS/main64/README.md

 docker run --rm -it -v $HOME/Documents/GitHub/KAOS:/src sqlpassion/kaos-buildenv /bin/sh /src/main64/build.sh
 ```

 As you can see, the Docker container just mounts the local source code, and builds everything within the container.
-The container then exists and is also deleted.
+The container then exits and is also deleted.
 The result of the build is the file `KAOS64.img` in the `main64` folder, which is a FAT12 formatted flopyy disk that you can mount into your Hypervisor as a bootable floppy disk to run the OS.

 !!!CAUTION!!!